Festival start: 22 April 2026

 Awards

-No premiere status is required (prior participation in a German or foreign film festival is not an exclusion criteria).
+Premiere status is not required, i.e., previous participation in a German or international film festival is not a criterion for exclusion.

-Regulations of the 52nd Sehsüchte International Student Film Festival
+Regulations of the 55th International Student Film Festival Sehsüchte

 2. Submissions